onlexnet/sin-net-reports/infra/README.md

 ### Prerequisites
 * We need a single privileged service account to apply changes in Azure for all environments.
 It is not the best practicew for large companies, where prod and non-prod should be separated, but it is very convinient for my local work and small clients.
 For such reason aad application named **onlex-infra** (single tenant application) has been created with permissions:
-  - 'Contributor' role (to be able create resources)
+  - 'Contributor' role (to be able create resources) on each app subscription
   - 'Application administrator' to create service principals used in environments
   - with a secret named e.g. 'terraform-cli' (used to support CLI tool)
 * We need a storage to keep terraform backend configuration.
 For such purpose there is created storage ***az storage container create -n tfstate --account-name \<YourAzureStorageAccountName> --account-key \<YourAzureStorageAccountKey>***